 HubSpot's recommendations translate complex SEO requirements into actionable fixes that anyone on your team can implement without technical expertise.

+The HubSpot topic cluster tool (found under Settings > Content Strategy > Topics) is where you formally define pillar-cluster relationships within the platform.
 Add topic tags to every cluster article you publish, using your pillar page title as the tag name.
 This creates a filterable system within HubSpot that groups related content together and lets you track which articles belong to each cluster.
-Navigate to Settings > Content Strategy > Topics to create new tags and set pillar relationships.
+The tool also provides a visual map of your cluster, showing connected subtopics and identifying coverage gaps at a glance.

 Apply multiple tags when appropriate.
 An article about email automation workflows might receive tags for both "Email Marketing" (your pillar) and "Marketing Automation" (a related pillar).
 This cross-tagging reflects the semantic relationships that strengthen topical authority across overlapping subject areas.